How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 How much coconut oil I need for one leg – not much

 You really don’t need much.
-What is picture above is all I needed for the bottom half of my leg.
+What is pictured above is all I needed for the bottom half of my leg.

 Step 2: Rub It On To The Area You Want To Shave